TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 **Note**: More detail about the use of a flat field image can be found in the pardcap user manual.
 More information about raw doubles format images (the .dou and .qih conventions) can be found in the Biaram user manual.

+### fput_var

+fput_var <varname> <append?> <file>

+This reads data from the variable <varname> and writes it to a file.
+The PCS system variable NWrites is set to the number of data items written into the file from the variable or to a negative number if there was an error.

+<varname> - the name of the variable to be read.

+<append?> - an binary choice varval that specifies whether the file to be written to should be created (and that will overwrite and pre-existing file with that name) or appended to.
+If the append option is selected and the file does not exist then the file will be created.

+<file> - a string varval that evaluates to the name (optionally to include the full path) of the file to be written to.
+File names and paths must not contain spaces.
+This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).

+**Note**: If the <file> argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to access them.

+**Note**: If <varname> is an array of size > 1 then ensure you specify the start point with the usual PCS square brackets dereferencing syntax.
+Data will be read from the array from that point onwards till then end of the array.
+If <varname> is a single variable then only one data item will be read from it into the file (you should not use dereferencing brackets for single variables and that include variables that were defined as an array but with a size of 1).

+**Note**: The file writing process will stop when one of the following conditions is encountered:

+* The end of the variable or array is reached
+* There is an error accessing or writing to the file

+In the case of an file write error, the script will not terminate but the system variable NWrites will be set to a negative value.
+So the programmer should check the value of NWrites after each call to fput_var for good defensive programming.
+Here are the meanings of the value of NWrites after a call to the fput_var command:

+-1 = access denied (fopen failed).

+-2 = This should never occur.

+-3 = file IO error (ferror was set).

+-4 = the default value at the start of any script.
+Thus this will be the value before any call to fput_var is made or, after any call to fput_var, it means 'Error, not otherwise specified'.

+>= 0 = The number of data items written into <file>.

+**Note**: The data type and content of the file will be assumed to be the same as the data type of <varname> according to the following rules:

+<varname> is of type string: A 'data item' will be defined as a character string separated from any other data items by white space.
+Thus the file will be written as a text file of strings separated by white space.
+The last string to be written will have a space appended to it.

+<varname> is of type float: A 'data item' will be defined as double (usually 64 bits on most PCs).
+The file will then be written as a raw binary file.

+<varname> is of type int: A 'data item' will be defined an int32_t and the file will then be written as a raw binary file.

+**Note**: See also fset_var.

 ### frame_number

 frame_number <number>